TEXAS HILL COUNTRY WINE CAMP

 WHY TEXAS GRAPE VARIETALS DIFFER FROM CALIFORNIA

 WHY TEXAS GRAPE VARIETALS DIFFER FROM CALIFORNIA California seems to be setting the standards in the wine industry for Cabernet Sauvignon, Merlots, Chardonnays, and Zinfandels.
-Texas is not producing a [...]
+Texas is producing a limited [...]

 Read More